Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 • Your daily movement is lower.

-These signs do not mean your body is damaged.
-They usually mean it is adapting.
 That is a normal biological response.
 The goal is not panic.
 The goal is adjustment.

 How to Fix a Fat Loss Plateau